tronprotocol/tronwallet-adapter/packages/adapters/walletconnect/README.md

 # `@tronweb3/tronwallet-adapter-walletconnect`

-This package provides an adapter to enable tron dapps to connect [WalletConnect](https://walletconnect.com/).
+This package provides an adapter to enable TRON DApps to connect to [WalletConnect](https://walletconnect.com/).

 ## Usage